SuperAndyQA/Uda-Prj-4-Capstone-Starburks/README.md

 ## Results<a name="results"></a>

 As a brief summary of my findings:
-#### i.
-Question 1 findings:
+#### I. Question 1:
-The top predictor of offer effectiveness across all three models was found to be membership tenure.
-The second and third most important features were income and age, with the order varying slightly depending on the offer type.
-For BOGO and discount offers, the feature importance distribution was relatively equal, while for informational offers, it was more balanced with income being the second most important variable.
+Membership tenure was the strongest predictor of offer effectiveness across all three models, followed by income and age, with their importance varying slightly by offer type.
+In BOGO and discount offers, feature importance was relatively consistent, whereas informational offers showed a more balanced distribution, with income as the second most significant factor.

-#### ii.
-Question 2 findings:
+#### II.
+Question 2:

-Using 3 separate models to predict the effectiveness of each offer type proved to be a good decision, with high accuracy for BOGO and discount models (82.87% for BOGO and 87.38% for discount), while slightly lower accuracy for the informational offers (75.23%).
-Nonetheless, I consider 75% accuracy to be acceptable in a business context since informational offers do not incur any cost.
+Using separate models for each offer type yielded strong results, with high accuracy for BOGO (83.16%) and discount (86.8%) models, and acceptable accuracy for informational offers (76.47%).
+The lower accuracy is reasonable since informational offers have no associated costs.

-I am satisfied with the 80% and above accuracy for BOGO and discount models since it would be acceptable to present offers to customers in a business setting.
-Even if the model makes a few misclassifications, the overall revenue increase may justify the errors.
+Accuracy above 80% for BOGO and discount models is satisfactory for business use, as revenue gains from correctly targeted offers can outweigh occasional misclassifications.

-All of my results would be published [here](<https://scarlettstarbucks.blogspot.com/2023/05/udacity-data-science-nano-degree.html>)
+I published my finding results in the link [here](<https://scarlettstarbucks.blogspot.com/2023/05/udacity-data-science-nano-degree.html>)

-### Licensing, Authors, Acknowledgements, etc.<a name="license"></a>
+### Acknowledgements, etc.<a name="license"></a>

-Data for coding project was provided by Udacity.
+Data for implementing this project was provided by Udacity.